Healing Your Parent-Child Relationship

 moms were making discoveries as well.

 The conditions we set up for writing seem to foster better relationships between parents and children, almost as a side-benefit!
 Writing, it turns out, is the “school subject” where souls are exposed, where the chafing in the parent-child relationship becomes most obvious.
-Somehow by helping children break through their writing blocks, mothers discovered how to break through in relating to these stuck kids in a more compassionate, satisfying way.
+Somehow by helping children break through their writing blocks, parents discovered how to break through in relating to these stuck kids in a more compassionate, satisfying way.

 What surprised me in the teaching of writing, then, is that the communication required to write well led to revived relationships between parents and their children.
 Kids were asked to express their thoughts forth-rightly, honestly.
-Moms were expected to “hear” the thoughts, not to judge or modify them.
-Moms discovered that many times they not only hadn’t been listening, they hadn’t even wanted to listen.
+Parents were expected to “hear” the thoughts, not to judge or modify them.
+Parents discovered that many times they not only hadn’t been listening, they hadn’t even wanted to listen.
 Yet they expected their kids to listen to them and to do the things they expected.

 There are a few behavioral tactics and principles to draw children out that are a part of the Brave Writer Lifestyle that I want to share here.
 If you are currently struggling with one of your kids, see if any of these might help.
 They work for writing and they may just work for your relationship too.